metaversecloud-com/sdk-emote-unlock/README.md

 ## Introduction / Summary

-The Emote Unlock App allows users to unlock new emotes by completing specific actions or challenges in the world.
-Admins can configure which emotes are available to unlock and set the conditions for unlocking them.
-Once unlocked, users can use these emotes to enhance their interaction experience in the world.
+The Emote Unlock App allows users to unlock new emotes by entering the correct password.
+Admins can configure which emote is available to unlock and set the password required to unlock it.
+Once unlocked, users can use the emote to enhance their interaction experience in the world.

 ## Key Features